Scratch-Bookmarklets/Scratch-Bookmarklets.github.io/CODE_OF_CONDUCT.md

-**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate, possibly also a 1 day ban.
 A public apology may be requested.

 ### 2. Warning